-This 7,000 sq. ft. facility is designed to function as a living laboratory for the Department of Biological Science's plant and ecology related courses, as well as research space for faculty and graduate students.
-More than 6,000 exotic plants, representing over 1,200 distinct species, are maintained in the Teaching Greenhouse.
+This facility is designed to function as a living laboratory for Campus and the Department of Biological Science's plant and ecology related courses, as well as research space for faculty and graduate students.
+More than 4,000 exotic plants, representing over 1,000 distinct species, are maintained in, and around, the Teaching Greenhouse.
 Four simulated environments - tropical, warm temperate, cool temperate and desert - facilitate students' understanding of the diversity of plant species and their ecologies.
-All plants are labeled with information regarding their taxonomies, geographic origins, common names and economic uses.
+Plants are labeled with information regarding their taxonomies, geographic origins, common names and economic uses.

 WE ARE OPEN!
-DUE TO REHAB ITEMS the hours are currently limited - M-Thurs from 9:00am to 2:00pm.
-Labs and campus classes should contact the Manager, Laurie Williams at:
+DUE TO REHAB ITEMS the hours are currently limited - M-Thurs from 9:00am to 3:00pm.
+Labs and campus classes should contact the Department of Biological Sciences

-Our newest Titan Arum, Athena, is about to open in the Tropical Room!
+Our newest Titan Arum, Athena, opened this summer in the Tropical Room!
 See the Titan Arum page!
 Aug.
 2, 2021.